Website Screenshot Automation for Repeatable Workflows

 Post-Activities

-Post-activities are useful when website interaction is required after the page has loaded, such as clicking on a menu item, hover over an area or take a screenshot of a specific section of the website.
+Post-activities are useful when website interaction is required after the page has loaded, such as clicking on a menu item, hovering over an area, or taking a screenshot of a specific section of the website.

 List of Activities